 Whichever theme you choose, just make sure that it has a good refund policy so that you can return anything that you don’t like before you commit to it.

 To change your theme in WordPress, just navigate to Appearance –> Themes.

 You’ll need to download a zipped file of the theme that you chose (whether it was free or paid) and then upload it to WordPress in your themes area.

 It’s really important that you get to this step as quickly as possible because this is the start of creating your first piece of content!

-And this first post can be whatever you want it to be!
+This post can also be whatever you want it to be.
 You can take the time to create a full article on a topic that you like or you can just keep it simple and introduce yourself and explain why to your audience you are here!